Advance Work July/August 2019

 Comic books were first published in the 1830s.
 Now, “graphic novels”—going by a name coined in the 1960s—are more popular than ever, even finding their way into the pages of alumni magazines.
 Here are four examples.

-1. Spy story: To tell the tale of an alumnus who worked with the CIA to recruit a Soviet Union operative during World War II, Williams College used classic comic book–style illustrations.
-“I love the graphic novel approach for the right story,” says Amy Lovett, editorial director.
+1. Spy story: To tell the tale of an alumnus who worked with the CIA to recruit a Soviet Union operative, Williams College used classic comic book–style illustrations.
+“I love the graphic novel approach for the right story,” says Amy Lovett, editor in chief.

 2. Calling in some facts: For its 2017 article, “The Story of Why Humans Are So Careless with Their Phones,” Harvard Business School created a comic featuring Jenga blocks and coffee cups.
 It won a CASE Circle of Excellence Award for web writing.

 3. Life in comics: Fittingly, when Columbia University’s magazine profiled the university’s first curator for comics and cartoons in 2017, it did so in comic book form.
 Drawn by alumnus Nick Sousanis, the illustrations even included a maze to rip out and fold.